smercier5/smercier5/README.md

 📘 I’m currently learning networking and Spanish

-👯 I’m looking to collaborate on networking-related projects
+👯 I’m looking to collaborate on networking and data analysis related projects

 📫 How to reach me: sarahmercier94@gmail.com
 <!--